How OVO is teaming up with Ørsted to back wind energy in the UK

 In our journey to power our members' homes with green energy, we at OVO have just taken another exciting step.
 We’re teaming up with Ørsted, world leaders in renewable energy, to harness the mighty power of Barrow Offshore Wind Farm, and bring it to our members’ homes.

 This is all part of our mission to create a net zero carbon future.
-It means that not only do we supply 100% renewable electricity, but we’re also directly supporting the future of renewables in the UK.

 Keep reading to find out more about Barrow Offshore Wind Farm, and how this new agreement will affect the electricity powering your home.

 When OVO launched in 2009, we were on a mission to supply cheaper, cleaner energy.
 Since then, we’ve come on leaps and bounds.
 In 2015, we became the first mainstream energy company to ditch coal from our fuel mix, and launched our tree-planting programme (we’ve now planted more than 1.5 million of them!).